Olivier Giroud: Loan to Istres

 In an attempt to earn some playing time, Giroud spent the 2007–08 season on loan at Istres in the Championnat National, the third level of football in France.
 Under the tutelage of manager Frédéric Arpinon, he continued his development as a striker and, in his second match with the club, scored his first goal in a 2–1 win over Laval.
 Two weeks later, Giroud scored goals in back-to-back matches against Vannes and Créteil.
 He scored his first double of the season in a 2–0 win against Arles-Avignon.
 A fortnight later, Giroud converted two goals again, this time in a 3–2 win over Pau.
 After going through the months of November and December without scoring a league goal, Giroud returned to form in January scoring goals in a 3–2 defeat to Vannes and a 2–0 win over Beauvais.
 He finished the campaign by scoring goals in April league fixtures against Paris and Martigues, which brought his total goal tally with Istres to 14.
-Of the 14 goals, Giroud only scored four at the Stade Parsemain, Istres' home stadium.
+Of the 14 goals, Giroud only scored four at the Stade Parsemain, Istres's home stadium.

 After a successful loan stint, Giroud returned to Grenoble with hopes of receiving some significant playing time as the club was now playing in Ligue 1.
 However, club manager Mehmed Baždarević, who was hired while Giroud was on his loan stint at Istres, deemed the player surplus to requirements and, subsequently, listed him for transfer.
 According to reports, Baždarević had declared that Giroud "did not have the level to play among the elite".
 In 2011, Giroud reevaluated his departure from Grenoble stating "I am neither resentful nor vengeful.
 I am just disappointed with what happened to Grenoble when there was great potential".